nevalaih/minqlx-plugins/README.md

 # minqlx-plugins
 This is a collection of plugin for [minqlx](https://github.com/MinoMino/minqlx).

 This repository only contains plugins created by me.
-Useful plugins, created by other can be found [here](https://github.com/MinoMino/minqlx/wiki/Useful-Plugins)
+Useful plugins, created by others can be found [here](https://github.com/MinoMino/minqlx/wiki/Useful-Plugins)

 ## Plugins
 List of plugins and their cvars.
 Set the cvars by passing them as a command line argument (preferred method) or add them to `server.cfg`.